alexandernst/imapsync_ui/README.md

 Please feel free to send me patches if you miss some extra options.

 The license is `WTFPL` so you're allowed to do whatever you want with the code.
-It's provided as-is, and I'm not responsible for any damange or data-loss.
+It's provided as-is, and I'm not responsible for any damage or data loss.

 Build
 =====